wordswords/dotfiles/notes/WRITINGTIPS.md

 * Don't be wordy, be succinct.
 The fewer words the better.
 * If you can say something in simpler language, do so.
 Not everyone has a thesaurus to hand.
+* Adapt your writing to your audience.
+You should use different language depending on who you are writing for.
+Literate and educated professionals may understand and appreciate a philosophical take one an issue, whereas the general public might not, and think it is unnecessary.
+* Adapt your writing to the platform.
+Social media post writing is very different from writing for a journal, for example, in terms of format and what you can say.
+* On social media, take into account the overall public opinion for the topic you're writing about.
+Is it a good idea to publicly publish a hot take on the Queen's role in society when everyone else is posting about how much they loved her?